 - Oil spillage around the storage tank

-If your storage tank is installed under the ground, take help of an oil burner technician to test the device for traces of water in the heating oil.
+If your storage tank is installed under the ground, get help from an oil burner technician to test the device for traces of water in the heating oil.

 This clearly indicates a problem in your heating oil furnace.
-You will hear abnormal noise when the burner’s electric motor, air fan, gas vent fan, motor bearings or heating oil pump are not working properly.
-You will hear rumbling noises which indicates problem in the oil burner’s heating lines.
-Pay attention to parts like:
+You will hear abnormal noise when the burner’s electric motor, air fan, gas vent fan, motor bearings, or heating oil pump are not working properly.
+You will hear rumbling noises which indicates a problem with the oil burner’s heating lines.
+Pay attention to: